-Patients & Caregivers / Autopsy Program
+Patients & Caregivers / Brain Donation Program

-The ADRC offers a Brain Autopsy program for individuals who have been a participant of the Alzheimer Disease Research Center (ADRC).
+The ADRC offers a Brain Donation program for individuals who have been a participant of the Alzheimer Disease Research Center (ADRC).
 If you wish to have a brain autopsy performed on your loved one at time of death and have been part of the research program, please call 412- 692-2700 for more information.

 *For individuals who have not been part of the research at the ADRC a brain autopsy can be coordinated through the Department of Pathology.
 During regular work hours Mon.– Fri.
 7:00am – 5:30pm call 412-647-3734.
 After hours call 412-647-2345.

-Why is a brain autopsy important?
+Why is brain Donation important?

-A brain autopsy is helpful to the family because it will confirm the diagnosis of Alzheimer's disease or other dementias.
+A brain donation is helpful to the family because it will confirm the diagnosis of Alzheimer's disease or other dementias.
 It may also eliminate unnecessary concern or wondering each time family medical history is discussed.
 Many families find that getting such diagnostic confirmation provides closure or resolution to the caregiving experience.

-A brain autopsy will also contribute to scientific research.
+A brain donation will also contribute to scientific research.
 This information is vital to researchers working to better understand the effects of neurodegenerative disease on the brain.
 Without this research the development of better treatment would be greatly limited.

 What special procedures must be followed at the time of death?